 Diagnosis Dilemmas in Child and Adolescent work

-The training takes place over eight weekends at the brand new Terapia Centre (opening September 2017) in Finchley, North West London and welcomes candidates from all over the country and abroad.
-Our next course will start in February 2018 and will run on the following dates:
+The training takes place over eight weekends at the brand new Terapia Centre in Finchley, North West London and welcomes candidates from all over the country and abroad.
+Our next course will start in February 2019 and will run on the following dates:

 Graduates may be considered for the position of supervisor in various professional settings, as suggested by the United Kingdom Council for Psychotherapy (UKCP).